 the Contracting Party accepts all liabilities, damages and losses resulting from the CFD White Label Service Client’s violation of any of the terms and conditions set out in the Agreement; and

-the Contracting Party pays the applicable Basic CFD Licence Fee, CFD White Label Fees and CFD User Fees, as defined in the Information Product Fee Schedule, in accordance with the Agreement.
+the Contracting Party pays the applicable Basic CFD Licence Fee, CFD White Label Fees and CFD Use Fees, as defined in the Information Product Fee Schedule, in accordance with the Agreement.

 Where the Contracting Party does not provide Euronext with an amended Order Form within 3 (three) months of a change in its CFD Use and/or CFD White Label Services, Euronext may in case of over-licensing, assume the invoiced CFD Use Fees to be accepted by the Contracting Party and charge and/or retain any of the Fees paid.